Inchcape plc: 1950–1990

 By the 1950s, the Inchcape family had diverse interests around the world.
 This period brought new legislation and tax laws and, under The 3rd Earl of Inchcape, the family's many interests, including MMC, were consolidated into Inchcape and Company.
-In 1958 Inchcape and Company became a public company and offered twenty five per cent of its equity for sale on the London Stock Exchange.
+In 1958, Inchcape and Company became a public company and offered twenty five per cent of its equity for sale on the London Stock Exchange.

 Inchcape's growth was largely due to a series of mergers and acquisitions, including the merger with Borneo Company Limited in 1967, which almost doubled the company's size by adding Hong Kong, Malaysia, Canada, Singapore, Brunei and Thailand to the operation.
-In 1971, Millars Timber & Trading Company in Western Australia was purchased.
+In 1971, Millars in Western Australia was purchased.

-In 1972, Dodwell & Company was acquired, adding extensive shipping, motors and business machine trading in the Far East.
+In 1972, Dodwell & Company was acquired, adding extensive shipping, motors and business-machine trading in the Far East.
 Dodwell & Company gave Inchcape further interests in this region, which it maintained as quasi-independent companies, rather than forming one large entity.
-Dodwell & Company was founded in Shanghai in 1858, and by the 1970s had established extensive businesses in shipping, motors, and business-machine trading in Hong Kong, Japan and many other Far Eastern ports and cities.
+Dodwell & Company was founded in Shanghai in 1858, and by the 1970s had established extensive businesses in shipping, motors and business-machine trading in Hong Kong, Japan and many other Far Eastern ports and cities.

 Mann Egerton, acquired in 1973, laid the foundations for Inchcape's motor-distribution business.
-Founded at the end of the 19th century in Norwich by an electrical engineer and an early motoring pioneer, Mann Egerton sold cars manufactured by De Dion-Bouton, Renault and Daimler at the turn of the century initially from branches in the eastern counties of England.
+Founded at the end of the 19th century in Norwich by an electrical engineer and an early motoring pioneer, Mann Egerton sold cars manufactured by De Dion-Bouton, Renault and Daimler at the turn of the century, initially from branches in the eastern counties of England.
 By the 1970s, Mann Egerton distributed British Leyland cars, as well as an extensive range of luxury cars.
 Inchcape bought Joska Bourgeois's Japanese car distribution business, the International Motor Company, for £14.6 million in 1979.

-Reincorporated as Inchcape plc in 1981, the company acquired during the 1980s several petrol, textile, electronic and mineral testing and inspection companies and formed a specific testing business stream.
+Reincorporated as Inchcape plc in 1981, the company acquired several petrol, textile, electronic and mineral testing and inspection companies during the 1980s and formed a specific testing business stream.
 This business stream kept on growing due to the acquisition of the Caleb Brett group, SEMKO and various others, such as ETL Testing Laboratories.

 By 1989, the motors division of Inchcape was contributing two-thirds of group turnover and 53.6 percent of group profits, the greater part contributed by Toyota.